Saturday, July 21, 2012

 at #8, Jermaine Jackson with "Let's Get Serious" and Pure Prairie League at 10 with "Let Me Love You Tonight".

-1980: David Bowie made his theatrical debut as the title character in The Elephant Man in Denver, Colorado.
+1980: David Bowie made his theatrical debut as the title character in The Elephant Man at the Denver Center of Performing Arts in Denver, Colorado.

-1980: Olivia Newton-John celebrated "Magic" as the #1 Adult Contemporary hit.
+1980: Olivia Newton-John rejoiced as "Magic" was the #1 Adult Contemporary hit.

 1981: Odessa, Texas celebrated "Roy Orbison Day", giving Orbison keys to the city.